sifive/chisel-circt/README.md

 Additionally, install CIRCT.
 You can either:

+1. Download a release from [`llvm/circt` releases](https://github.com/llvm/circt/releases)
-1. Build and install from [source](https://github.com/llvm/circt)
+2. Build and install from [source](https://github.com/llvm/circt)

-2. Use a [nightly docker image](https://github.com/orgs/circt/packages/container/package/images%2Fcirct) and the [`firtool` script](https://github.com/circt/images/blob/trunk/circt/utils/firtool)
+This project is compatible with (at least) the released version of CIRCT that it was tested with in CI.
+This is documented in the release notes of the latest [tag](https://github.com/sifive/chisel-circt/tags).

 After CIRCT installation is complete, you need `firtool` (the tool provided with CIRCT to compile FIRRTL circuits) on your path so `chisel-circt` can use it.